mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Take the *three member replica set*, for example.
 By default, your applications *read and write data on the primary*.
 With *replica sets, data is replicated to all data bearing members*.
 So both of the *secondaries would eventually have copies of the primary data*.
 What if we, instead, wanted to have our application prefer *reading from a secondary member*?

-With the read preference, we can direct the application to route its query to a secondary member of the replica set, instead of the primary.

-There are five supported read preference modes.

-Primary read preference routes all read operations to the primary only.
+With the *read preference*, we can direct the application to *route its query to a secondary member of the replica set, instead of the primary*.
+There are *five supported read preference modes.
+Primary read preference routes all read operations to the primary only*.
 This is the default read preference.

 PrimaryPreferred routes read operations to the primary.